humbletrader/katechaki/README.md

 * The project's [website](http://reportengine.sourceforge.net/)

 #Limitations
-* Katechaki does not have a Paragraph component - I'm working on this right now
 * Katechaki does not have a chart component (but I encourage you to create a report component for charts)